48th Annual Undergraduate Research Conference Friday May 5th, 2023

 The College takes seriously the role of research in the liberal arts education of undergraduates.
 Students regularly benefit from direct contact with our research faculty and are empowered and encouraged to conduct their own inquiries.
-All undergraduates at the University are invited to participate in and present their research at the College’s 45th annual Undergraduate Research Conference on Friday, May 3, 2019.
-Projects in the Natural Sciences, Social Sciences and Humanities are welcome!
+All undergraduates at the University are invited to participate in and present their research at the College’s annual Undergraduate Research Conference on Friday, May 5th, 2023.
+Projects in STEM, Social Sciences, and Humanities are welcome!

-- DURF recipients are required to present at the URC and must submit an appiication
+- DURF recipients are required to present at the URC and must submit an application

-- Application includes submission of a project abstract (250 words or less)
+- Application includes submission of project abstract (250 word limit)

-- Applicants will have until Friday, May 10, to submit a revised/updated abstract for Inquiry
+- Participants will have until Friday, May 13 to submit a revised/updated abstract for Inquiry

 - Abstracts will be published in Inquiry